 Appropriately Uses Anti-Psychotic Medication

-This tells you the percent of patients who were given antipsychotic drugs.
-While antipsychotic medications may be helpful for many patients, it is important to make sure these drugs are being used appropriately.
-In limited situations, high levels of antipsychotic drug use may suggest that a nursing home is using these drugs to subdue residents.
+This metric is a measure of the percentage of long-term patients taking antipsychotic drugs.
+While antipsychotic medications play an important role in caring for many residents, it is important to ensure these drugs are being used appropriately.
+In some cases, excessive reliance on these medications may indicate that a nursing home is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication